doselect/docs.doselect.com/source/includes/_problem_api.md

-tags                | array      | A list of strings of discovery tags insight_tags        | array      | A list of strings of insight tags stubs               | dictionary | A dictionary containing the stubs of the problem
+tags                | array      | A list of strings of discovery tags insight_tags        | array      | A list of strings of insight tags stubs               | dictionary | A dictionary containing the stubs of the problem sample_solutions    | dictionary | A dictionary containing the sample solutions of the problem technologies        | array      | A list of strings containing the slugs of allowed technologies

 <aside class="notice">
 The fields `name` and `problem_type` are compulsory for the problem creation.
-If any field other than the ones mentioned above is sent then the API will throw a `400 Bad Request`
+If any field other than the ones mentioned above is sent then the API will throw a 400 Bad Request
 </aside>

-The stubs dictionary will have the technology slug as the key and the stub string as the value.
+The `stubs` dictionary should have the technology slug as the key and the stub string as the value.

+The `sample_solutions` dictionary should have the technology slug as the key and the solution string as the value.

 The possible values of technology slugs are:

 Technology Slug | Technology